-Duration: 1 Academic year beginning on August 1st
+Duration: 1 academic year beginning on August 1

 Number of Fellows: 1 Fellow per year

 The University of Florida Shoulder and Elbow fellowship is located in Gainesville, Florida.
 It is designed to offer one fellow per year a comprehensive exposure to all aspects of shoulder and elbow surgery.
-The fellow will rotate with 6 full time fellowship-trained faculty including 4 members of the ASES society, all who have a high volume of shoulder and elbow cases.
-Dr. Wright has a large practice divided between shoulder and elbow arthroplasty surgery and arthroscopy.
-Dr. Farmer’s and Dr. Moser’s practice involves sports medicine and arthroscopic surgery of the shoulder and elbow, and they are responsible for the care of the University of Florida (Gators) athletic teams (optional for the fellow).
-Dr. King and Dr. Schoch will work with the fellow 3-4 times per month in the OR and will assist with research activities as well.
-If interesting cases arise, they may pull you from other clinical duties so you can see these cases.
-Similarly, when complex and interesting shoulder elbow trauma comes in, you will be encouraged to work with Dr. Patrick.
-The fellow is actively involved in all aspects of the patient’s care from evaluation and decision making to the actual surgical procedure and follow-up.
-This is a surgical hands on fellowship, not an observational one.
-With 5 shoulder and elbow trained faculty members in the Division and one in the Trauma Division, the fellow will have some flexibility to focus on aspects of shoulder and elbow surgery that fit their particular needs.
+The fellow will rotate with 6 full time fellowship trained faculty (4 ASES members) all who have a high volume of shoulder and elbow cases.
+Dr. Wright has a large practice divided between shoulder and elbow arthroplasty surgery, and arthroscopy.
+Dr. Farmer’s, Dr. Moser’s and Dr. Roach’s practices involve sports medicine and arthroscopic surgery of the shoulder and elbow and are responsible for the care of the University of Florida (Gators) athletic teams.
+Dr. King interacts with the fellow on Fridays and his focus is on complex arthroscopic and reconstructive shoulder surgery.
+He is also heavily involved with the fellow’s research.
+Dr. Jon Wright (no relations to T. Wright) is the newest member of the Division and will work with the fellows on Fridays focusing on complex elbow reconstruction.
+The fellow is actively involved in all aspects of the patient’s care from evaluation and decision making to the actual surgical procedure.
+This is a surgical hands on fellowship not an observational one.
+With 4 shoulder and elbow trained faculty members in the Division and one in the trauma Division (Mathew Patrick) the fellow will have some flexibility to focus on aspects of shoulder and elbow surgery that fit their particular needs.

-The University of Florida is a busy Level I Trauma and Burn Center.
-Our attendings frequently help out the Trauma service covering upper extremity trauma.
-The fellow will treat complex elbow and shoulder trauma generated by these centers both acutely and in a delayed setting.
+The University of Florida is Level I Trauma and Burn Center.
+The fellow will treat complex elbow and shoulder trauma generated by these centers both in the acute phases and delayed reconstruction.
 Drs.
-Wright, Farmer, Schoch, and King perform inpatient shoulder and elbow surgery, including trauma cases.
-Dr. Patrick’s unique background as a dual fellowship trained surgeon in trauma and shoulder/elbow offers the fellow a unique perspective on managing both hot and cold shoulder/elbow trauma.
-We recognize the importance of tailoring the fellow’s education to your needs, and the opportunity exists to spend additional time in trauma if the fellow desires.
+T. Wright, King, and J. Wright perform inpatient shoulder and elbow surgery.
+In addition, Dr. Patrick has performed fellowships in both trauma and shoulder and elbow so the opportunity exists to spend additional time in trauma if the fellow desires.
 The fellowship is educationally oriented and has no mandatory night call.
-If the fellow desires, options exist for optional ancillary income including covering an orthopaedic-only afterhours outpatient clinic, Saturday orthopaedic OR, and high school football game coverage (all paid and voluntary).

-The fellow is expected to write one research paper of publishable quality during their time at the University of Florida.
+The fellow is expected to write a research paper of publishable quality during their time at the University of Florida.
 Research facilities available to the fellow and housed directly in the Department of Orthopaedics include a biomechanics lab, motion analysis lab, gene therapy lab, stem cell research lab, and a surgical skills lab.
-We also have a full time clinical research coordinator responsible for the Division’s research and a shoulder arthroplasty database with over 2000 patients dating back to the 1990s.
-This database includes demographic data, range of motion and multiple patient reported outcomes.
-We anticipate that the fellow will have 10% to 20% of the workweek available for research and educational purposes.
-This time may also be used in our wet lab, which is on the top floor of our clinic building.
-This is open to fellows at any time.
+We also have a two full time clinical research coordinators responsible for the Divisions research and a shoulder arthroplasty database with 2500 patients dating back to the 1990s.
+We also have access to an international database of shoulder arthroplasties with 12,000 patients enrolled.
+We anticipate that the fellow will have 10% of the work week assigned for research and educational purposes.
 The fellowship will sponsor travel to one national and one regional meeting per year.
 The Department also supports travel for research presentations from the fellow’s graduate work at UF.